-Given that Ladbrokes’ founders got their start in the local horse racing scene, it comes as no surprise that Ladbrokes.com offers a strong horse racing betting product.
+Given that Ladbrokes’ founders got their start in the local horse racing scene, it comes as no surprise that Ladbrokes.com offers a strong horse racing betting app.
 The horse racing platform is organized in a manner that makes sense for navigation with upcoming races displayed prominently across the front page and then all future events and specials occupying space in the bottom half of the page.

-You will find the betting interface intuitive with today’s races organized by track and then each race and time displayed next to the name of the track.
+You will find the apps betting interface intuitive with today’s races organized by track and then each race and time displayed next to the name of the track.
 This makes it easy to find specific races and then bet on those races.
 Choosing an upcoming race takes you to the betting card where you can choose from the fixed-odds prices, take the SP or place forecast/tricast wagers.